Shamonti/Shamonti/README.md

 🎨 Crafting Beautiful User Interfaces with HTML, CSS, and JavaScript ✨

-💡 Leveraging the Power of Bootstrap5, Tailwind CSS and ReactJS to Build Dynamic Web Apps 📱
+💡 Leveraging the Power of JavaScript and ReactJS to Build Dynamic Web Apps 📱

 🌟 Passionate about Pixel-Perfect Design and Seamless User Experiences 🎯